 There will be no jersey requirements for teams

 Campus Recreation will provide spikeball sets and spikeballs.

-Prior to noon of the season start, a team must have at least two players confirmed on its IMLeagues roster.
-Teams that fail to do so will have two sportsmanship points deducted from its first regular season game.
+Prior to registration close, a team must have at least two players confirmed on its IMLeagues roster.
+Teams that fail to do so may not be included in the league.

 Once playoffs begin, players may not be added to the roster without direct approval of the Coordinator and/or Assistant Director of Intramurals.